thenexthub/Codira/stdlib/public/NIO/NIOFileSystem/Docs.docc/index.md

 ### Errors

-``FileSystemError`` is the only top-level error type thrown by the package (apart from Swift's `CancellationError`).
+``FileSystemError`` is the only top-level error type thrown by the package (apart from Codira's `CancellationError`).

 - ``FileSystemError``